Children’s Book Trailer Award

 Pupils may produce an original book trailer for a book in any of the age categories.

 All books are welcome; you get to choose which book you design the trailer for.

 Entries are welcome from individuals or groups of students.
 However, no more than one entry per student.

 Trailers must be under two and a half minutes in length.

-The winning entries will be announced at a special Library event during Wexford Literary Festival on Friday 19th May 2017 the times of the prize giving to be advised at a later date.
+The winning entries will be announced at a special Library event during Wexford Literary Festival on Saturday 3 November, 10am.
 The winning students will be expected to be available for this prize giving.

 7. Further information.

 Some members of the Wexford Literary Festival team will be available to visit schools to answer any questions that you may have.